HCL-TECH-SOFTWARE/digital-experience/docs/get_started/product_overview/Accessibility_features.md

 -	HCL Digital Experience Cloud Native v9.5

-This version of HCL Digital Experience and included authoring tools:
+This version of HCL Digital Experience together with included authoring tools:

 -	Supports installation through a command-line interface known as console mode.
 It is the accessible equivalent of installing by using the graphical user interface.